 - Member for

-On this week's Insight, Dustin and Brock discuss the latest news around southwest North Dakota and the week ahead.
-They also sit down with Killdeer Parks and Rec Director James...
+On this week's Insight, Dustin and Brock discuss the latest news in southwest North Dakota and talk with Nikki Baer about the upcoming Dickinson Expo.

 BEACH—A late-night combination of "doing tricks" with a pistol and drinking whiskey turned deadly for a Beach man, according to testimony during a preliminary hearing Thursday in Southwest District Court.
 Richard Young, 24, of Beach, died on June 10, four days after his friend, Gabriel Castro, 23, also of Beach, allegedly shot him in the head with a 1911 .45-caliber pistol on or around June 6 at Young's residence.